 One major strategy I’ve been focusing on is relevance.
 I use simple popular keywords to describe my new boards and pin descriptions, then I ensure all pins are saved to relevant boards.

 Create a ton of new pins, and distribute a new pin at least every second day.

 I said this way back in this post, and I’ll say it again, there is no point in saving recipe pins to fashion boards or saving home decor pins to social media marketing boards.

 It will just make it hard for Pinterest to assign the correct keywords to your pin, and then your pin just goes somewhere pins go to die.
 And it’s really sad!

-Create new keyword-optimised boards and save relevant pins to them regularly.
+Create new keyword-optimized boards and save relevant pins to them regularly.

 Blogging Tools I Use

-And since I joined the Billionaire Blog Club, I’ve been busy working through the courses and challenges on there.
+And since I joined the Dare to Conquer, I’ve been busy working through the courses and challenges on there.